renesas-rz/rzg_hmi_sdk/docs/docs/wiki/common_update-firmware.md

 ## 3. Prepare flash writer and bootloaders

-The flash writer and the bootloaders are stored in the pre-built binaries pacakge of the HMI SDK.
+The flash writer and the bootloaders are stored in the pre-built binaries package of the HMI SDK.
 See [file contents](../..//overview/#file-contents).

 Unzip the pre-built binaries package to pick up flash write and bootloaders as follows: